Machine Gun Corps

-The Machine Gun Corps (MGC) was a corps of the British Army, formed in October 1915 in response to the need for more effective use of machine guns on the Western Front in the First World War.
+The Machine Gun Corps (MGC) was a corps (regiment) of the British Army, formed in October 1915 in response to the need for more effective use of machine guns on the Western Front in the First World War.
 The Heavy Branch of the MGC was the first to use tanks in combat and was subsequently turned into the Tank Corps, later called the Royal Tank Regiment.
 The MGC remained in existence after the war until it was disbanded in 1922.

 Formation

 An MGC gun team with their Vickers machine gun.

 Grave of H. Hemming, Machine Gun Corps (Infantry Branch), in Worcestershire.

 At the outbreak of the First World War in August 1914, the tactical potential of machine guns was not appreciated by the British Armed Forces.
 The prevalent attitude of senior ranks at the outbreak of the Great War can be summed up by the opinion of an officer expressed a decade earlier that a single battery of machine guns per army corps was a sufficient level of issue.

 Despite the evidence of fighting in Manchuria (1905 onwards) the army went to war with each infantry battalion and cavalry regiment containing a machine gun section of just two guns.

 This was soon increased to four guns per section.

 These organic (embedded) units were supplemented in November 1914 by the formation of the Motor Machine Gun Service (MMGS) administered by the Royal Artillery, consisting of motor-cycle mounted machine gun batteries.

 A machine gun school was also opened in France.

 After a year of warfare on the Western Front some commanders advocated crewing them with specially trained men who were not only thoroughly conversant with their weapons but understood how they should be best deployed for maximum effect.
 To achieve this, the Machine Gun Corps was formed in October 1915 – by Command of Brigadier H.B. de Lisle to Captain Ross McGillycuddy (4th Royal Irish Dragoon Guards) with Infantry, Cavalry, and Motor branches, followed in 1916 by the Heavy Branch.
 A depot and training centre was established at Belton Park near Grantham, Lincolnshire, and a base depôt at Camiers in France.
 Captain, then Major, McGillycuddy attended an earlier Machine Gun School at Hythe.
 He formed there, as an ex-Gunner, certain theories on the use of the Machine Gun from which he was able to turn to good account in the war of 1914 to 1918.